 Biodiesel is considered one of the best alternatives because it has a higher energy density than regular diesel fuel.
 This means you can store it more efficiently.
 It also burns cleaner than traditional diesel fuel and produces fewer emissions during combustion.
 The downside to biodiesel is that it’s more expensive than regular diesel and cannot be stored for long periods of time without becoming unstable.

 A whole-house generator can be as easy to use as your everyday appliance, supplying you with an additional level of security in the event of a power outage.
 It can provide power protection for life-sustaining machines and keep your important devices working.
 If keeping yourself and your loved ones comfortable and safe is important to you, let Black Lion Heating & Air Conditioning install a generator so you can enjoy new-found peace of mind.
-In addition to generator services, our team offers HVAC, duct cleaning, and indoor air quality services.
+In addition to generator services, our team offers heating, cooling, duct cleaning, and indoor air quality services.
 We also work on water heaters and gas fireplaces.
-Contact us today for more information or to set up an appointment.